daypack-dev/daypack-lib/docs/README.md

   - [Time pattern](time_pattern.md)

-    - Finding time or time segments using a pattern similar to cron expression
+    - Finding time or time segments using a pattern similar to cron expression, but slightly more powerful

   - [Time expression](time_expr.md)